- 27 Nov 20: Greece offers expats a fifty percent tax break to live in Europe

 Greece's social and economic problems can't be denied.
 It is notorious for high levels of corruption in politics and business, as well as complicated government bureaucracy.
 However, Greece is a place of truly majestic beauty.
 Its people are warm and friendly, they value relationships, love food and are proud of their culture and traditions.
 For expats who can afford it, or who are adventurous enough to take the plunge, Greece remains a popular destination for its high-quality lifestyle, ancient villages and hundreds of glittering islands waiting to be explored.

 Other major cities: Thessaloniki

 Geography: Greece consists of the mainland, a peninsula on the southern tip of the Balkans, and 227 inhabited islands.
 There are thousands of uninhabited islands.
-One of the most mountainous countries in Europe, Greece's highest point is 9,573 ft (2,918m).
+One of the most mountainous countries in Europe, Greece's highest point – the mythical home of the gods, Mount Olympus – is 9,573 ft (2,918m).

 Neighbouring countries: The mainland is bordered by Albania to the northwest, Macedonia to the north and Bulgaria to the northeast.
 The Ionian Sea is to the west of Greece, with the Aegean Sea towards the east.

 Main languages: Greek, although English is also widely spoken.

 Money: Greece uses the Euro (EUR), which is divided into 100 cents.
 Expats are able to open a bank account in Greece provided they obtain a Greek tax number (AFM).
 Generally, ATMs are widely available, although some may not offer services in English.

 Tipping: For restaurants, if there isn't already a service charge, tips are normally 10 percent of the bill.

 Time: GMT+2 (GMT+3 between the last Sunday in March to the last Sunday in October).